rneuhausler/coralModel-analyses/README.md

 It usually takes a few seconds to run.
 You will know it's complete when a figure showing the inital and final grid pop up.

-You can also simply run this script using any of your favorite python IDEs (Integrated Development Environment).
+You can also simply run this script using any of your favorite python IDEs.